gavinsykes/react-tabbed-components/README.md

 </div>
 ```

+The `data-active` property will alternate between true and false based on which tab is currently being shown

 Here is some more complex usage - in fact this usage was the whole reason I created this component!

 ```typescript